ubports/docs.ubports.com/porting/halium_7-1/Configuring.rst

     load-module module-droid-glue-24
     .endif

-Now complete steps 3 and 4.
+Now complete steps 3 and 4, taking care to remember the note on how to :ref:`Rebuild-system.img`.

 Further configuration
 ---------------------